Annie Abrahams: Life and career

 Abrahams continued to explore computer functions, telematic performance, and visitor choices through artworks that are concerned with an appreciation of beauty through contemplation and observation of aesthetic detail (for example Separation, Painsong, Karaoke).
 In a 2005 interview by ARTeMEDIA, she makes reference to her educational background in biology and her engagement with social networking, comparing the new and continuously developing form of social networking to the engagement and communication skills of monkeys in her studies, concluding that the internet has great potential as a universal platform for many new modalities of interaction.

 Abrahams also engaged with the traces left behind from a performance on the personal level, as well as generating a new collaborative voice, as can be seen in her 2006 collaborations with Clement Charmet in The Webflaneur; "a Data Dandy trip" and with Igor Stromajer in Operra Internettikka.

-From 2007, Abrahams' work delves into and contextualizes how people react and form relationships in distributed online groups, for example in Huis Clos / No Exit and Angry Women.
+Since 2007, Abrahams' work delves into and contextualizes how people react and form relationships in distributed online groups, for example in Huis Clos / No Exit and Angry Women.
 She has collaborated with a number of artists including Mark River, MTAA, Nicolas Frespech, Igor Stomajer, and Antye Greie.
 Her interactive performances often follow a desired 'footprint left in the sand' imprinted and left by the duration of the piece as well as formulating and creating a collective language from many different ethnicities and identities of individuals.
 The key factor of investigation revolves around the notion of human behavior when presented with a new interactive archive of networked based performance; she explores how participants 'click' and 'choose' opportunities to create new behaviors and perhaps a new way of thinking, for example a personal interaction without any interference from peers in ViolenceS, a 2009 collaboration with Nicolas Frespech.

 Works

 Being Human (1997–2007)

 Abrahams developed the concept of networked performances with the project Being Human.
-This project explored the capabilities of participants in developing online relationships whilst in the comfort of their own personal space.
+This project explored the capabilities of participants in developing online relationships whilst in the comfort of their own space.
 Abraham's performance work engages and intersects with the physical space and networking technologies, creating the ability to produce new creative mediums, spaces and artworks such as networked performances, net.art pieces, installations, videos and collecting writing projects.
 Being Human attempts to outline both the capabilities and the restrictions network communication can bring.
 Abrahams states "[t]he site [Being Human] is based on the idea that the internet is an artistic medium that permits addressing people in their own intimacy, non-mediated by an art context."
 Being Human is reviewed in, which explains the relationships that Abrahams provides between moods, emotions, words, fonts, screen, and color.
-Meaning here depends on different visual interventions to underline different emotional states and intensity.
+The meaning here depends on different visual interventions to underline different emotional states and intensities.

 The project and parts of it have been exhibited in various forms of new media from video festivals to international shows. and discussed at electronic poetry venues and magazines and websites.